MCP server for your image library

 Sign in

-nsp login # if you don't already have the CLI, install it from /docs/cli firstbashThe MCP server reads the same ~/.config/nsp/credentials.json the CLI writes — so one nsp login covers both.
+nsp login # optional — skip it and the first tool call signs you in from chatbashThe MCP server reads the same ~/.config/nsp/credentials.json the CLI writes — so one nsp login covers both.
 For headless use, set NANO_API_TOKEN:

 Claude Desktop